Opinion | An Uprising Was Inevitable

 I agree.
 We need better leadership in this country—at every level.
 And we need to institute real policy that works for the people, not the profiteers holding municipal, state, or federal office.

-When the president suggests in a fucking tweet that the National Guard should be sent in to shoot protesters, we have fully entered an autocratic form of government in this country.
+When the president suggests in a tweet that the National Guard should be sent in to shoot protesters, we have fully entered an autocratic form of government in this country.

-Ellison said he was “disappointed” by the governor’s initial response to call in the National Guard.
+Ellison said he was “disappointed” by Minnesota governor’s initial response to call in the National Guard.
 I’m incensed by Trump’s.

 An increased military presence doesn’t calm down people.
 It doesn’t make people feel safe.
 Militarized responses to uprisings of the past should have taught us that.

-The allegedly counterfeit $20 bill for which Floyd was arrested was not worth his life.
+The alleged counterfeit $20 bill for which Floyd was arrested was not worth his life.
 It was not worth the life of the protester who was killed, and the others who’ve been injured.
 It was not worth the president of this country calling for the people protesting an injustice to be executed.

 And all of this amid a pandemic.
 Being Black in this country means being at war on every front in every space at every moment.
 As the demographic hardest-hit by the coronavirus, we should be sheltering in place and social distancing, but we’re out—some of us in masks—in throngs protesting the centuries-long injustices of racism in this country.
 This epidemic of racism is more prevalent, more real, more tangible than even a virus that is taking lives seemingly overnight.
 When do Black people get to rest, to be safe, to breathe?